nextleap-project/countermitm/source/inband-cc.rst

      keydata="..."
      _ccsecret=<vrf value for the claim in my last block>
      _ccdata=<claim data that can be decrypted with ccsecret>
-     _ccproof=<proof of inclusion for the key>
+     _ccproof=<proof of inclusion for the claim>
      _cchead=<latest head imprint from the peers chain if any>

-- _ccsecret: allows lookup and decryption of the corresponding entry in  CC block.
+- _ccsecret: allows deriving the index of the claim in the chain and decryption of _ccdata.
 - _ccdata: encrypted blob as included in the claim chain.
   Can be decrypted with H_2(_ccsecret).
   The entry itself contains: